mngh037/project-aqi/README.md

 2. Data Exploration and Analysis: Conducted in a Jupyter Notebook to ensure reproducibility and transparency of the analysis pipeline.
 3. Data Visualization: Outputs presented as a HTML webpage, though the project fell short of the goal of operationalizing the process into a fully deployable command-line app, due to time constraints.

-Despite these limitations, the project yielded some noteworthy findings:
+Despite these limitations, the project had some findings of its own:
 - Overall national air quality has improved since 1980.
 The average AQI decreased steadily from 53 to 42 over this period.

 ![US air quality 1980-2024](./visualizations/yearly_aqi.png)